nighthawkcoders/teacher_portfolio/_posts/2023-11-13-PBL-spring_thymeleaf.md

 ---
 toc: true
 layout: post
-title: Java Spring/Thymeleaf
+title: UX-BE, Spring/Thymeleaf
-description: Tour of frontend development using the Java Spring Thymeleaf.
-All frameworks for web development have a template engine.
-Spring template engine is Thymeleaf and like all template engines it is used to process and creating HTML and text for a Web page.
+description: Tour frontend server side capabilities using the Java Spring Thymeleaf framework.
+The Spring template engine is Thymeleaf and like all template engines it is used to process and create HTML on server side and for an HTML page.
 courses: { csa: {week: 15} }
 type: ccc
 image: /images/spring_thymeleaf.png